Anti-join failure modes

 This page is the catalog of named patterns that have killed an anti-join on this site before it became a story.
 It exists because the same kill keeps showing up under different agencies, and a reporter or researcher coming to this work should be able to test their own proposed gap against a written list before investing days in it.

 An anti-join on regulatory data is the obvious move.
 The agency publishes an inventory — facilities, complaints, violations, sanctioned parties — and a record of what it did about them — inspections, enforcement actions, settlements.
 Anti-join the inventory against the response data on the relevant key.
 The result is the negative-space cohort.
-Six anti-joins on this site have been walked all the way to a verification gate; three survived to publication, three were killed before any prose was drafted.
-The patterns below come from those six walks, plus one additional cut: a companion hypothesis inside The Discretion Map that failed cohort-sanity verification and was excluded from publication.
+Eight anti-joins on this site have been walked all the way to a verification gate; three survived to publication, five were killed before any prose was drafted.
+The patterns below come from those eight walks, plus one additional cut: a companion hypothesis inside The Discretion Map that failed cohort-sanity verification and was excluded from publication.

 1. Documented alternative paths inside a populated column